SuchirLadda/SuchirLadda/README.md

 ## Hi there 👋

-I'm Suchir Ladda — a third-year Electrical Engineering student at McMaster University with a passion for building innovative hardware and software systems.
+I'm Suchir Ladda.
+I'm currently a third-year Electrical Engineering student at McMaster University with a passion for building innovative hardware and software systems.

 🛠️ **What I'm Into**
 - 🚀 Embedded systems, digital logic design, and RF engineering